 Recently, I became self-employed working as a social media manager and video producer.
 This new career; was a job in line with a position I held at an organization last year, but now something I do for clients of small businesses.
 It is great to have the freedom some days of having lunch with friends, or networking for business opportunities.
 So from that perspective, there is no complaint.

 However, being self-employed and working from home is a very challenging job.
-It requires the skills of organization, diligence and perseverance.
-Your income is not consistence, and projects have a variety of deadlines, not to mention come and go like the weather.
+It requires the skills of organization, diligence, and perseverance.
+Your income is not consistent, and projects have a variety of deadlines, not to mention come and go like the weather.

 So how do you stay focused?
-That is probably the million dollar question, and there are motivational speakers I’m sure that could answer that.
-Setting goals for the day or the week are key to keeping on track to accomplish your work load.
-There is nothing wrong with sleeping in until 9 am if you wish, but you it might mean you work until 6 pm or sometimes later.
+That is probably the million-dollar question, and there are motivational speakers I’m sure that could answer that.
+Setting goals for the day or the week are key to keeping on track to accomplish your workload.
+There is nothing wrong with sleeping in until 9 am if you wish, but it might mean you work until 6 pm or sometimes later.

 What is perfect about this new arrangement, is the work I do does not have a set time or location.
 For instance, in retail the store opens at 9 am someone has to be there to greet the customers, the store closes at 9 pm someone has to be there to lock up.

 As a social media manager who works from home, the internet is always open.
 Posts can be scheduled, weeks in advance, research and planning can be done while the rest of the world sleeps, and if you are fortunate enough, and some of this work could be done in your pajamas or at the beach.

 Does this sound like a dream job?
 Some days it is, and there other days when it is lonely working away, with only the sound of the furnace going off and on.
 So this where it gets tricky.
 It is easy to fall into procrastination mode.
 So how do self-employed home businesses stay focused?